Ask Elton

 6.72.2 State the two types of radar currently used in New Zealand.

-New Zealand is almost completely covered by primary and secondary radar.
+New Zealand has near-complete coverage from both primary and secondary radar.

 6.72.4 Describe the method of operation of each type of radar